This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 T-Mobile includes a lot of extras in their plans, like 1 hour of free wi-fi on Gogo equipped planes for each flight.
 They also give you free phone calls in Canada and Mexico and free Netflix streaming if you have 2 or more lines.
 Downloading the T-Mobile Tuesdays app also gives you random freebies each week, like movie tickets.

-Project Fi doesn’t offer extras, but it builds in a lot of flexibility.
+Google Fi doesn’t offer extras, but it builds in a lot of flexibility.
 You don’t have to lock yourself into a certain amount of data.
 If you use 1 GB of data in January, that’s all they charge you for, even if you use 3 GB the next month.
 They also let you pause your service (more on that in a minute).

 US-Based Cell Service — I Find Coverage Gaps with Both

 I give credit to T-Mobile for working to expand their coverage.
-I also give credit to Project Fi for leasing cell towers from 3 companies (ironically, including T-Mobile).

 That said, both carriers have coverage gaps in the USA.
 All the marketing claims of the world are irrelevant based on my personal experience.
 I’m a nature-lover, hiker, and spend time in small towns.
-I almost always have talk coverage regardless of carrier, but while testing T Mobile vs Project Fi, I often had zero data (from both) in rural areas.
+I almost always have talk coverage regardless of carrier, but while testing T Mobile vs Google Fi, I often had zero data (from both) in rural areas.

 I have an AT&T plan with beautiful coverage in most national parks or my family farm and Verizon is even better.
 Of course, neither of those have affordable international data roaming.